secretstartups/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 _GitLab IT BV contracts should only be used for contractors.
 All Netherlands **employees** should be issued the GitLab BV contract.
 PEO contract templates should be provided by the PEO directly.
 We should not use GitLab BV or GitLab IT BV contracts for PEO models._

 ## Process for GitLab Team Members in Australia
-GitLab has an entity in Australia and use this [contract](https://docs.google.com/document/d/1YjvQnYsXBVDIRdV950az7Nw7vfEdUZyrEzXl0Jqqivk/edit) in this location.
+GitLab has an entity in this location.
 All team members in this location are employees.

+Always ensure the start date is on a Monday, unless Monday is a holiday or the non-Monday date is legally required.

 ## Process for GitLab Team Members in New Zealand
 GitLab has an entity in Australia, and New Zealand falls under that entity.
-These two contracts are used for this location: [Without OTE](https://docs.google.com/document/d/1TWrlDF9geNZGfuQ7FK1UUh17mM9ocqP7saQjDM8NN2U/edit#) and [With OTE](https://docs.google.com/document/d/1lO4T32nK2tZEUZQ6_sLEmg1gIhYNaJSwExzzMVrV2vI/edit).
 All team members in this location are employees.

+Always ensure the start date is on a Monday, unless Monday is a holiday or the non-Monday date is legally required.

 ## Process for GitLab Team Members in Ireland
 GitLab has an entity (Ireland LTD) in Ireland .
 All team members in this location are employees.

+Always ensure the start date is on a Monday, unless Monday is a holiday or the non-Monday date is legally required.

 ## CXC